RSS

 Can God be Subject to God?

 I think one of the most powerful portions of Scripture that is used by some folks in an effort to prove that Jesus is not God is found in 1Corinthians 15.
 Here we are told that the Father had placed all things under the authority of Jesus.
-The Jesus reigns as the Messiah until all things are brought into subjection to the Father as all things were in the beginning, before the rebellion of Adam.
-Once Jesus does this, then the Scripture says, “…then the Son himself also will be subjected to the One who subjected all things to him, so that God may be all in all” (1Corinthians 15:28).
+Jesus reigns as the Messiah until all things are brought into subjection to the Father, as all things were in the beginning, before the rebellion of Adam.
+Once Jesus does this, the Scripture claims, “…then the Son himself also will be subjected to the One who subjected all things to him, so that God may be all in all” (1Corinthians 15:28).
 So, what about this one-liner?
 Is there enough of a foundation here to support a teaching that Jesus is not God?
 Can God be subject to God?
 Read the rest of this entry »

 Posted by on January 29, 2011 in Christianity, Godhead, Religion